 18 – Radio Caroline, operating from a converted trawler in the North Sea, resumes broadcasting.

-21 – Philippine opposition leader Benigno Aquino is assassinated at Manila Airport on his return from exile.
+21 – Philippine opposition leader Benigno Aquino is assassinated at Manila Airport just minutes after his return from exile in the US.

 30 – NASA launches the space shuttle Challenger on a night-time launch with five astronauts aboard.
 It returns safely, also at night, on 5 September.

 01 – Flight 007, a Korean Airlines passenger flight, is shot down by a Russian fighter plane over Soviet airspace.
 All 269 people on board are killed.
 The Korean airliner, a Boeing 747, left Anchorage, Alaska, bound for Seoul, Korea, on a course south and west which would take it across Japan.
 For reasons as yet unknown, the 747 was flying a course further to the west than it was supposed to fly – a course which took it into Soviet airspace.
 The Soviets tracked this plane for two and a half hours while it flew a straight-line course at 30 to 35,000 feet.
 Only civilian airliners fly in such a manner.
 At one point, the Korean pilot gave Japanese air control his position as east of Hokkaido, Japan, showing that he was unaware they were off course by more than a hundred miles.

 03 – Civil war breaks out in Lebanon following Israeli withdrawal.
 President Reagan orders an amphibious force to Lebanon.